danrounds/What-s-That-Chord-Doing/README.md

 Project directory structure and build system derived from the [Thinkful React starter kit](https://github.com/oampo/thinkful-react-starter).

-### Working on OR trying out the project:
+### Working on OR trying the project:

-* Run the development task: `npm run dev`
+* Run the client: `npm run dev`
-    * Starts a server running at http://localhost:8080
+    * Serves our client at http://localhost:8080 (try it out in your browser)
-    * Automatically rebuilds when any of your files change
+    * Automatically rebuilds when files in our build change

+* Run the API server (optional):
+  1. `mongod&` to open the mongo daemon
+  2. `node api/server.js` to start the server
+    * Starts server running at http://localhost:8081

 ----------------------------------------------------------